marcpassarelli/loadSmartCodeTest/README.md

 # loadSmartCodeTest

-Simple App with Login with Github feature (using react-native-app-auth) and Github Profile Page
+Simple App with Login with Github feature (using react-native-app-auth) and Github Profile Page (currently working only in iOS)

 Steps to reproduce:
 - Clone the repository.